h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Apr 14: Bulk Carriert ship *Lady Maris* (MO: 9228071) hit by Russian aerial drone (OWA-UAV) in Odesa port.

+Apr 19: Ukrainian OWA-UAVs strike the Pr.775 ROPUCHA Class landing ship *Yamal* and Pr.1171 ALLIGATOR class landing ship *Nikolai Filchenkov* in Sevastopol.

+Mid Apr: Repeated strikes on oil facilities at port of Tuapse by Ukrainian OWA-UAVs.

 ...To be continued.